Swe-HimelRana/kubernetes-cluster-setup/readme.md

-# This file describe how to setup my cluster (Tested on k3s single node cluster)
+## This file describe how to setup kubernetes cluster (Tested on k3s single node)
 Version: 1
 ## 1. Prepare Cluster Issuer for letsencrypt ssl certificate